Danny Swanson: Coventry City

 On 3 July 2014, Swanson signed a two-year contract with Coventry City after rejecting a new contract at Peterborough United.

 Swanson signed on loan for St Johnstone for the latter part of the 2014–15 season on 3 February 2015.
 He returned to Coventry City for close season 2015, but had his contract terminated on 1 September 2015 by mutual consent.

 Heart of Midlothian

 Swanson signed for Heart of Midlothian on 9 September 2015, agreeing a contract to the end of the 2015–16 season.

-St Johnstone (second spell)
+St Johnstone (second stint)

 After just five months with Hearts, Swanson signed for his former side St Johnstone in February 2016 on an 18-month deal.

 In April 2017, Swanson brought St Johnstone in to disrepute after becoming involved in an on-pitch brawl with teammate Ricky Foster.
 Both players were suspended by the club and were subsequently fined four weeks' wages.